mxcl/PromiseKit/Documentation/GettingStarted.md

 # `when`

-With completion handlers doing reacting to multiple asycnhronous operations is either slow or hard.
-Slow means doing it
+With completion handlers reacting to multiple asycnhronous operations is either slow or hard.
+Slow means doing it serially:
-serially:

 ```swift
 operation1 { result1 in